 For getting the ‘good links’, you could write a guest post on another website for a link in return.
 You can also ask another reliable website for a link exchange.
 Creating content that is worth sharing and informational could also be helpful.
 You could also make press releases or partner with other reliable and relevant brands.

 All of the components mentioned above are extremely essential for successful ecommerce marketing.
 However, you also need to constantly keep updating/ reviewing your website for new changes or optimizations.

 Keep tracking your progress with tools like Google Analytics to see how well your website is performing.
 Constantly look out for innovative ways on how you can keep improving and always keep an eye out for new Google updates and the latest marketing techniques.

-We hope that this article helps you in devising a successful eCommerce strategy for your brand.
+We hope that this article helps you in devising a successful ecommerce strategy for your brand.
 While it may seem a little complicated or overwhelming at first, you will soon get the hang of it.
-If you still feel overwhelmed, you can also seek the help of a digital marketing service agency.
-You may also reach us for Website Development and Digital Marketing in Toronto.
+If you still feel overwhelmed, you can also seek the help of a digital marketing professional.